Cultural impact of Shakira: Latin music

-Shakira is mostly credited for bringing latinoamerican music to the entire planet by herself, something that only a few artists had achieved, however, Shakira took it to a greater level likewise she is considered the world's most popular Latin artist, she asserts that while topping and dominating multiple spots on the downloads charts in Finland, Germany, Switzerland, China, and over 35 countries.
+Shakira is mostly credited for bringing Latin music to the entire planet by herself, something that only a few artists had achieved, however, Shakira took it to a greater level.
+She is considered the world's most popular Latin artist, dominating multiple spots on the downloads charts in Finland, Germany, Switzerland, China, and over 35 countries.
 A survey concluded that Shakira dominates the global reach of Latin music.